cnrmlr/physica/README.md

 ## Features

 - **Hypergraph Representation:** Implements a data structure to represent and manipulate hypergraphs.
-- **Configurable Scenarios:** (coming soon) Configurable initial conditions and evolution rules to demonstrate the simulator's capabilities to evaluate hypergraphs over time.
+- **Configuration Options:** (coming soon) Configurable initial conditions and transformation rules to demonstrate the simulator's capabilities to transform hypergraphs over time.
 - **Simulation Engine:** (coming soon) Provides mechanisms to simulate the evolution of hypergraphs over time according to a configured rule of evolution.
 - **Visualization Tools:** (coming soon) Includes tools for visualizing the generated hypergraphs and their dynamics.